gold-succ-requiem/thesis/README.md

 1|0th
 3|50th
 4|75th
-|

-Thus, `x` maps to quantile at which fused matrices were filtered.
+Thus, `x` maps to quantile at which fused matrices were filtered. e.g. `W.3.rds` will contain a list of fusion matrices where similarities less than the median have been converted to 0.

 ### Reprioritisation based on side effects